kristen-lee-120/wokingwithdata/README.md

 `avg_ratings` sees a hard left skew.
 Most of the average ratings are concentrated at 5, with this being the max, Q3, and the median.
 The lowest average rating a recipe received is 1.

 ### Bivariate Analysis
 For our bivariate analysis, we chose to make a scatterplot for `avg_rating` on `minutes` and then added an OLS line estimator on top.
-The plotly graph below appears to have no visible trends as the OLS line seems to have a very slight negative slope.
+The plotly graph of the OLS below appears to have a very slight negative slope.
 This may imply that a higher average rating weakly correlates with a slightly shorter cooktime.
 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/bivariate-minutes-avg-rating.html"
   width="800"